 Joan Shelley Rubin · Dexter Perkins Professor in History, Director of Graduate Studies, and the Ani and Mark Gabrellian Director of the Humanities Center, University of Rochester.

-Paul Fleming · Professor of Comparative Literature and German Studies, Taylor Family Director of the Society for the Humanities, is the Project Director at Cornell University.
+Paul Fleming · L. Sanford and Jo Mills Reis Professor of Humanities, Taylor Family Director of the Society for the Humanities; Professor of German Studies and Comparative Literature, Cornell University.

 Advisory Board Members

 The Principal Investigator/Directors administrative structure is supplemented by the CNY Humanities Corridor Advisory Board.

 - Patrick Williams, Syracuse University, Representative